 - HARICA is only liable for the correct verification of the application and the resultant contents of the Certificate (with the exception of the "OU" field as stated in section 9.6.2). - HARICA shall not be liable if the Applicant/Subscriber supplied false or tampered validation evidence and information from this evidence was included in the Certificate.
-In this case, the Subscriber is liable for damage which HARICA and/or GUnet may suffer due to incorrect data being included in the Certificate or if the Subscriber uses such a Certificate in an incorrect way. - With the exception of the previous cases, HARICA's liability under this CP/CPS sustained by Subscribers or Relying Parties is limited to a maximum of 2.000€per Certificate for Qualified Signatures/Seals, Qualified Certificates for web site authentication, Extended Validation Certificates for SSL and Extended Validation Certificates for Code Signing and a total maximum of claims of 1.000.000€ regardless of the nature of the liability and the type, amount or extent of any damages suffered.
+In this case, the Subscriber is liable for damage which HARICA and/or GUnet may suffer due to incorrect data being included in the Certificate or if the Subscriber uses such a Certificate in an incorrect way.

+With the exception of the previous cases, HARICA's liability under this CP/CPS sustained by Subscribers or Relying Parties is limited to a maximum of 2.000€ per Certificate for Qualified Signatures/Seals, Qualified Certificates for website authentication, Extended Validation Certificates for SSL and Extended Validation Certificates for Code Signing and a total maximum of claims of 1.000.000€, regardless of the nature of the liability and the type, amount or extent of any damages suffered.
 The Liability limitations provided in this paragraph shall be the same irrespective to the number of Certificates, transactions, or claims related to such Certificate.
 The limitations on Liability provided herein shall apply to the maximum extent allowed under the applicable Law of the applicable jurisdiction.
-This is covered via a Professional Liability Insurance contract between HARICA and a major Insurance Company.
+This is covered via a Professional Liability/Errors and Omissions insurance, with policy limits of five million Euros (5.000.000€) in coverage, including coverage for (i) claims for damages arising out of an act, error, or omission, unintentional breach of contract, or neglect in issuing or maintaining Certificates for Qualified Signatures/Seals, Qualified Certificates for web site authentication, Extended Validation Certificates for SSL and Extended Validation Certificates for Code Signing, and (ii) claims for damages arising out of infringement of the proprietary rights of any third party (excluding copyright, and trademark infringement), and invasion of privacy and advertising injury.